pantheon-systems/drops-7/profiles/dkan/modules/contrib/visualization_entity/modules/visualization_entity_charts/README.md

 Once the module is enabled, new chart entities can be created by going to /admin/structure/entity-type/visualization/ve_chart/add.
 A multi-step process will guide you through creation of a chart based on an uploaded data file.

 #### Step One - Choose a Resource
-Use the form to upload or link to a data source for the visulization.
+Use the form to upload or link to a data source for the visualization.
 Valid source data include:
 * CSV
 * Google Spreadsheet